BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 #### **<a href="https://www.wowhead.com/spell=316958/ashen-hallow" data-wowhead="spell=316958"></a>**

 A very strong healing and damage cooldown, which might be hard to get value out of in m+ pugs since you need to pull very aggresivly around it whenever you have it available.
-Do not split Avenging Wrath and Ashen Hallow.
+You should generally never pop Ashen Hallow without Avenging Wrath.

 #### **<a href="https://www.wowhead.com/spell=105809/holy-avenger" data-wowhead="spell=105809"></a>**